 An individual researcher applies for funding to perform an experiment.
 The researcher is successful and sets up the experiment and data collection system and writes a Data Management Plan as required by the funders.
 He/she performs the experiment, thereby producing data.
 The researcher analyses the data using software he/she has created and publishes results.

 He/she adds appropriate Representation Information and Preservation Description Information and transfers the information to an archive.
 The archive has defined a Designated Community for this information and ensures that it has adequate Representation Information.
-The archive may add Representation Information and Descriptive Information to in order that the data can be found, accessed and understood by a wider community beyond the Designated Community, in order to further exploit the data.
+The archive may add Representation Information and Descriptive Information in order that the data can be found, accessed and understood by a wider community beyond the Designated Community, in order to further exploit the data.

 Large research project